chemle/emle-engine/README.md

 gradients.
 To use, you will need to specify a model file using the `--rascal-model` command-line argument, or via the `EMLE_RASCAL_MODEL` environment variable.

+Note that the chosen [backend](#backends) _must_ match the one used to train the model.
+At present this is left to the user to specify.
+In future we aim to encode the backend in the model file so that it can be selected automatically.

 ## Device

 We currently support `CPU` and `CUDA` as the device for [PyTorch](https://pytorch.org/).